-Step 2: use the included RJ-45 cable to connect the camera to a network (a LAN port of a router).
+Step 2: use the supplied RJ45 cable to connect the camera to the network (a LAN port of the router).

 You can purchase a network cable separately or if you have the materials, tools and skills, you can make a network cable by yourself.